nixlim/bbc-news-comments-scraper/README.md

 # bbc-news-comments-scraper
 A simple python script to scrape comments from one or many BBC News articles.
-This was tested to collect the many thousands of Brexit related discorse posted on the BBC News website.
+This was tested to collect the Brexit related discourse posted on the BBC News website.

 ## How to use
 1. Go to a BBC news article with comments you're interested in, and view the source of the webpage.
 Alternateively, in Chrome, right-click on the 'View Comments' button and select 'Inspect'.